-In order to support the inorganic growth of our Company, we intend to acquire the 100% equity shares of Jet Inks Private Limited("Jet Inks").
-Incorporated in 2002, Jet Inks is engaged in the business of manufacturing of inks and also deals in printers, consumables and spares and has its registered office situated at 2/126, P.S.
+Derive synergy from the acquisition of Jet Inks Private Limited consumables and spares and has its registered office situated at 2/126, P.S.
 Sivaswamy Salai, 3rd Floor, Mylapore, Chennai, Tamil Nadu.
 We seek to create long-term value for our stakeholders through the Jet Inks Acquisition by leveraging on the Jet Inks existing manufacturing capacity and presence in Southern region of India.
 The Jet Inks acquisition is being carried out to diversify the customer base, leverage on its manufacturing capacity & sales network and strengthen our presence in South and East region of India.
-For further details, please refer to Chapter titled "Objects of the Issue" beginning on page 60 of this prospectus.
-For details on financial information of Jet Inks Private Limited, please refer to page 164 of this prospectus.
+For further details, please refer to Chapter titled "Objects of the Issue" beginning on page 63 of this RHP.
+For details on financial information of Jet Inks Private Limited, please refer to page 172 of this RHP.